 Vegetable samosas are one of my favorite snacks.
-I love to make them when guests are coming over, or we're having a lazy weekend around the house and want something nice to nibble on.
-Samosas are not always very healthy though; usually made with white dough and deep fried; here I share how I make my samosas super healthy using wholegrain flour and baking them in the oven with minimal oil!
+I love to make them when guests are coming over, or we’re having a lazy weekend around the house and want something nice to nibble on.
+Samosas are not always very healthy though; usually made with white dough and deep fried; here I share how I make my samosas super healthy using wholegrain flour and cooking them in my Actifry with minimal oil!

 They turn out delicious and there is no guilt when eating them.

-How to make wholegrain baked samosas at home:
+How to make wholegrain Actifry samosas at home:

 Part 1: Making the samosa dough: